Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Main results

 \subsubsection{Joints}

-We denote by $B_t$ {\it the book of size $t$}, which is a graph that consists of $t$ triangles sharing a common edge.
+{\it The book of size $t$}, denoted by $B_t$, is a graph that consists of $t$ triangles sharing a common edge.
 The booksize $bk(G)$ of a graph $G$ is the size of a largest book contained in $G$.
 Erd\H{o}s \cite{Erd1962a} proved that every graph on $n$ vertices with $\lfloor n^2/4\rfloor +1$ edges satisfies $bk(G) = \Theta(n)$ and conjectured that $bk(G)> n / 6$, which was confirmed by Edwards (see \cite[Lemma 4]{EFR1992}) and independently by Khad\v{z}iivanov and Nikiforov \cite{KN1979}.
-Unfortunately, neither of the original proofs can be found.
-Two detailed proofs were provided by Bollob\'{a}s and Nikiforov \cite{BN2005} and Li, Feng and Peng \cite[Sec.
+Unfortunately, neither of the original references can be found.
+Two different proofs were provided by Bollob\'{a}s and Nikiforov \cite{BN2005} and Li, Feng and Peng \cite[Sec.
 4.3]{LFP2024-triangular}.

 The spectral extremal problem for books was widely investigated in recent years.
 In 2023, Zhai and Lin \cite{ZL2022jgt} proved that if $G$ is an $n$-vertex graph with $\lambda (G)> \lambda (T_{n,2})$, then $bk(G)> 2n/13$.
 Interestingly, they \cite[Problem 1.2]{ZL2022jgt} speculated that this can be improved to $bk(G)> n/6$.
 This is still unsolved.
-Confirming a conjecture in \cite{ZLS2021}, Nikiforov \cite{Niki2021} proved that if $G$ is an $m$-edge graph with $\lambda (G) > \sqrt{m}$, then $bk(G) =\Omega(m^{1/4})$.
+Confirming the Zhai--Lin--Shu conjecture \cite{ZLS2021}, Nikiforov \cite{Niki2021} proved that if $G$ is an $m$-edge graph with $\lambda (G) > \sqrt{m}$, then $bk(G) =\Omega(m^{1/4})$.
 Furthermore, Li, Liu and Zhang \cite{LLZ2024-book-4-cycle} improved this bound by showing that $bk(G)=\Omega({m}^{1/2})$ and the exponent $1/2$ is the best possible.

 In what follows, we turn attention to the study of two fundamental extensions of books, namely, joints and generalized books.
 An \emph{$r$-joint of size $t$} is a collection of $t$ cliques of order $r$ sharing a common edge.
 Let $js_r(G)$ denote the maximum size of an $r$-joint of $G$.
 For example, we have $js_3(G) = bk(G)$.
 An old result of Erd\H{o}s \cite{Erd1969} shows that every $n$-vertex graph $G$ with $e(G) > (1 - \frac{1}{k}) \frac{n^2}{2}$ contains not only one copy of $K_{k+1}$, but also $\Omega_k(n^{k-1})$ copies of $K_{k+1}$ that share a common edge.
 In other words, we have $js_{k+1}(G)=\Omega_k(n^{k-1})$; see \cite{BN2008,BN2011} for related results.
 In 2009, Nikiforov \cite{N2009} provided a spectral extension by showing that if $\lambda (G)> (1- \frac{1}{k})n$, then $js_{k+1}(G)=\Omega_k(n^{k-1})$.
 Extending the result of Nikiforov \cite{Niki2021}, Li, Liu and Zhang \cite{LLZ2024-book-4-cycle} proved the following spectral Tur\'{a}n extension for graphs with given number of edges, instead of the number of vertices.